 The sign shall be in the form and carry the wording and warning symbol illustrated:

 The required warning symbol and lettering on the sign shall be in the same proportion as the wording and warning symbol illustrated herein and in proportion to the actual size of the sign.
 No company logos or other advertising graphics may appear on the face of the sign.
 The signs posted at access points must be within five feet of the access point.

 (ii) The sign shall be placed in plain sight and shall not be obscured by any other object.

 (iii) After January 1, 2016, no additional information may appear on the reverse side of the sign unless it is identical to the face of the sign.

 (2) Apply any lawn pesticides to commercial lawns in any municipal corporation or subdivided area of a township unless:

-(a) They have provided the information required in paragraph (A)(1)(a) of this rule and the date and approximate time of application with the individual on site who is responsible for administration of the property on which the lawn pesticide is applied.
+(a) They have provided the information required in paragraph (A)(1)(a) of this rule prior to or at the time of the application and the date and approximate time of application with the individual on site who is responsible for administration of the property on which the lawn pesticide is applied; and

 (b) They have posted the signs required under paragraph (A)(1)(c) of this rule in the manner prescribed therein.